bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

         myFunction: myFunction()
     };

 Now let’s imagine myFunction is a property of obj and then is set to be another propriety of an obj2 and obj3 and so on.
+(The code below).

 Question: what the keyword “this” will be passed to myFunction (and console logged?).